GDPR in the Public Sector Conference: Deadline for compliance

 GDPR will introduce a series of stringent requirements around transparency and subject opt-ins with severe fines for organisations which fail to comply.
 Public bodies will also be required by law to appoint data protection officers and put strong measures in place to detect and report data breaches.

-Joins us for the GDPR in the Public Sector Conference where data experts will explain how the new rules will affect local government, the NHS and all public sector bodies.
+Join us for the GDPR in the Public Sector Conference where data experts will explain how the new rules will affect local government, the NHS and all public sector bodies.

 Please register interest below and we will keep you updated